Conformal surface embeddings and extremal length

 Let $R$ and $S$ be two Riemann surfaces of finite topological type, possibly with boundary, and let $f \co R \hookrightarrow S$ be a topological embedding.
 The goal of this paper is to give conditions for $f$ to be homotopic to a \emph{conformal} embedding, possibly with extra nice properties.
 We give an answer in terms of ratios of extremal lengths of simple multi-curves.

-For us, a simple multi-curve on~$S$ is an embedded 1-manifold in~$S$.
+For us, surfaces~$S$ are of finite type and a simple multi-curve on~$S$ is an embedded 1-manifold in~$S$.
 See Definitions~\ref{def:surface} and~\ref{def:curves} for the full definitions.
 The \emph{extremal length} $\EL_S[C]$ of a simple curve~$C$ is a measure of the fattest annulus that can be embedded in~$S$ with core curve isotopic to~$C$.
-See Section~\ref{sec:ext-length} for more on extremal length, particularly for multi-curves.
+See Section~\ref{sec:ext-length} for more on extremal length of multi-curves.

 \begin{definition} For $f \co R \hookrightarrow S$ a topological embedding of Riemann surfaces, the \emph{stretch factor} of~$f$ is the maximal ratio of extremal lengths between the two surfaces:

 where the supremum runs over all simple multi-curves~$C$ with $\EL_R[C] \ne 0$. \end{definition}